yoonsikp/family.md/acs.md

 Types of ACS:
 - ST-elevation Myocardial Infarction (STEMI), troponin rise
-- non-ST-elevation Myocardial Infarction (NSTEMI), troponin rise, ?T wave changes
+- Non-ST-elevation Myocardial Infarction (NSTEMI), troponin rise, ?T wave changes
 - Unstable Angina (UA), no troponin rise, but severe, sudden, or worsening angina > 20 minutes

 If unclear do a repeat troponin in 3hrs.
 Low risk patients with negative troponin after 3 hrs of symptoms can rule-out MI.
-Don't use nitrates in those with Right sided Heart Failure, HOCM, bradycardia, severe hypotension or PDE5 inihibitors.
+Don't use nitrates in those with Right-sided Heart Failure, HOCM, bradycardia, severe hypotension or PDE5 inihibitors.

 ## STEMI
 - Acute management